Moreault/DML.NET/README.md

 Currently, DML only supports the following tags :
 * Color (both HTML-style hex and RGB- obviously not in the same tag)
+* Highlight (sometimes also known as background color, its syntax is the same as the color's)
 * Bold
 * Italic
 * Underline